The Feather of Finist the Falcon: Fenisno-Bright-Falcon-Feather

+The Feather of Bright Finist the Falcon

 Folklorist Jeremiah Curtin translated a Russian variant from Vologda with the title The Feather of Bright Finist the Falcon.
 In this version, the third daughter asks for a red flower, which acts as the object that summons "Bright Finist the Falcon of Flowery Feathers".
 Her father finds the flower and gives it to his third daughter, with a reminder that the flower was a wedding gift from Finist himself.
 That night, the girl is visited by Finist, who flies in through her window.
 At dawn, before he departs, Finist gives the girl one of his feathers.
 At three consecutive Sundays, the girl's family goes to mass, and she, at home, uses Finist's feather to create beautiful dresses for her to go to church with.
 The sisters overhear a secret conversation between the lovers and place knives by the window.
 Finist flies in, hurts his foot, and rushes back to his kingdom.
 After days of his absence, the girl decides to go after him.
 On her journey, the heroine learns that Finist has been betrothed to a Tsar's daughter, and meets three Baba Yagas in their chicken-legged huts.
 Each Baba Yaga gives the heroine a gift: the first, a golden hammer and diamond nails; the second, a golden plate with a diamond ball; and the third, her quick steed.
 The heroine uses the gifts to buy three nights with her husband from the Tsar's daughter (the false bride).

+Bright Feather of Fifilis

+In a Russian tale collected by ethnographer Dmitry Zelenin from Vyatka Governorate with the title "Фифилисно ясно перышко" ("Bright Feather of Fifilis"), a man's third daughter goes to church in fine clothes, astonishing everyone in attendance.
+Later, her father asks what presents he can buy his three daughters: the elder two ask for dresses, and the youngest for the bright feather of Fifilis.
+After she gains the feather, Fifilis flies in through her window and gives her another dress to go to church with.
+The next day, when she is at church, her sisters place knives in the windowsill for the next time he comes.
+Fifilis flies and is hurt in the blades, then asks his beloved to search for him beyond three mountains and three lakes.
+The girl goes after him in iron garments and with iron wafers, and meets three old women on spinning chicken-legged huts.
+The women state that Fifilis is to be married to Baba Yaga's daughter.
+The girl is given a golden egg with a dish, which she uses to trade for a night with Fifilis.
+Baba Yaga's daughter allows for their encounter; Fifilis dismisses Baba Yaga's daughter and lives with the girl.